ChanBong/chirp/README.md

 ## Future

 ### Are you a Whisper ninja ?
-Help me add various enhancements like AdWords to dictionary better proper noun detection and other stuff
+Help me add various enhancements like add words to dictionary, better proper noun detection and other stuff

 ### Are you a UI guy ?
 Help me design a better UI